EdJoPaTo/website-stalker/README.md

 When changes on websites are detected they get saved to filesystem.
 When `--commit` is given a git commit is created.

-Additionally you can get notified via Telegram, Slack, E-Mail, ...
+Additionally, you can get notified via Telegram, Slack, E-Mail, ...
 [pling](https://github.com/EdJoPaTo/pling) is used to send these notifications.
 Check its documentation about which environment variables to specify in order to get notifications.

 Example with Telegram:

 ```bash
 export TELEGRAM_BOT_TOKEN='123:ABC'
 export TELEGRAM_TARGET_CHAT='1234'